-Mining BTC is a very complex process and it requires a lot of computing power.
+Mining BTC is a very complex process and it requires more computing power.
 The mining award of new coins only goes to the miner that successfully hashed the solution to the related mathematical task.
 This means that even though several miners participate in the verification of transfer data, only the one that solves the puzzle gets rewarded.

 Because of this, mining pools were invented in which thousands of miners participate and join their computing power to solve these puzzles together.
 They join their individual hashing power and then share the block rewards.
-This method of mining while sharing power with other miners is far more profitable than mining with your rig independently, because stronger mining rigs such as ASIC miner machines (application-specific integrated circuit) will always get the block reward before weaker rigs due to their higher processing power.
+This method of mining to get a high hash rate with other miners is far more profitable than mining with your rig independently, because stronger mining rigs such as ASIC miner machines (application-specific integrated circuit) will always get the block reward before weaker rigs due to their higher processing power and higher hash rate.

 Mining pools are a more democratic, community-oriented type of mining endeavor that is profitable even for miners that have less expensive rigs.
 These pools have a combined network hash rate.

-Mining rigs measure their power in hashes per second or on a larger scale, in megahashes, gigahashes, petahashes, or terahashes, which represent the speed at which a mining rig is capable of solving mathematical problems that contribute to the verification of transactions and the creation of new Bitcoin blocks.
-It takes 2,7 quadrillion hashes to generate a single Bitcoin.
+Mining rigs measure their power in hashes per second or on a larger scale, in megahashes (MH/s), gigahashes (GH/s), petahashes (PH/s), or terahashes (TH/s), which represent the speed at which a mining rig is capable of solving mathematical problems that contribute to the verification of bitcoin transactions and the creation of the next blocks.
+It takes 2.7 quadrillion hashes to generate a single Bitcoin.

-When you are preparing to buy mining hardware, the most important aspect is the GPU because the graphics card is responsible for hashing BTC.
-You should check a hash power ranking website such as Hashrates.com to see the profitability of GPUs before starting any mining operations.
+When you are preparing to buy mining hardware, the most important aspect is the GPU because the graphics card is the leading mining equipment in order to hash crypto like Bitcoin successfully.
+You should check a hash power ranking website such as Hashrates.com to see the mining profitability of GPUs before starting any mining operations.